GalloDaSballo/aave-chainlink-euro/README.md

 Write your content on Matic,
 Deploy it to IPFS,
-Verify your Credentials with Chainlink
+Pair your Address and Twitter Account with Chainlink

+Using TheGraph for the best UX

+Built for the Chainlink  Hackathon Mar / Apr 2021

 ## Technologies
 - Docker (image to build your blog and deploy it to IPFS)